 ABOVE ALL, KNOW GOD

-My name is Michelle.
-I'm planning to be a writer, but knowing God comes first.
+I’m planning on doing college ministry, but knowing God comes first.

 “You may be called to be a pastor or missionary—or even the best physicist or economist that God has ever put on the earth.
 But whatever you do, get the knowledge of God as the foundation for whatever God calls you to.” – R.C.
 Sproul